 How to Manage GERD

-In addition to changing your diet, there are also lifestyle changes you can make that will help manage symptoms of acid reflux.
+In addition to changing your diet, there are also lifestyle changes you can make that will help manage symptoms of acid reflux, per the Cleveland Clinic.
 These include:

 - Not eating two hours before bedtime